Robert McNamara: Final years and death

 After his wife's death, McNamara dated Katharine Graham, with whom he had been friends since the early 1960s.
 Graham died in 2001.

 In September 2004, McNamara wed Diana Masieri Byfield, an Italian-born widow who had lived in the United States for more than 40 years.
 It was her second marriage.
-She was married to Ernest Byfield, a former OSS officer and Chicago hotel owner, thirty years her senior, whose first wife, Gladys Rosenthal Tartiere, leased her 400-acre (1.6 km^{2}) Glen Ora estate in Middleburg, Virginia, to John F. Kennedy during his presidency.
+She was married to Ernie Byfield, a former OSS officer and Chicago hotel owner, thirty years her senior, whose first wife, Gladys Rosenthal Tartiere, leased her 400-acre (1.6 km^{2}) Glen Ora estate in Middleburg, Virginia, to John F. Kennedy during his presidency.

 At the end of his life, McNamara was a life trustee on the Board of Trustees of the California Institute of Technology (Caltech), a trustee of the Economists for Peace and Security, a trustee of the American University of Nigeria, and an honorary trustee for the Brookings Institution.

 McNamara died at his home in Washington, D.C., at 5:30 am on 6 July 2009, at the age of 93.
 He is buried at the Arlington National Cemetery in Arlington County, Virginia, with the grave marker also commemorating his wives.

 McNamara's papers from his years as Secretary of Defense are housed in the John F. Kennedy Presidential Library and Museum in Boston, Massachusetts.